numpy/numpy/doc/neps/missing-data.rst

     Returns false if the array has no NA support.
 Returns true if the array has NA support AND there is an NA anywhere in the array.

+int PyArray_AllocateMaskNA(PyArrayObject* arr, npy_bool ownmaskna, npy_bool multina)
+    Allocates an NA mask for the array, ensuring ownership if requested and using NPY_MASK instead of NPY_BOOL for the dtype if multina is True.

 Mask Binary Format
 ==================